Brown (racial classification): Subdivisions

 In the 19th century, the notion of a single "brown people" was sometimes superseded by multiple "brown peoples".
 Cust mentions Grammar in 1852 denying that there was one single "brown race", but in fact, several races speaking distinct languages.
 The 1858 Cyclopaedia of India and of eastern and southern Asia notes that Keane was dividing the "brown people" into quaternion: a western branch that he termed the Malay, a north-western group that he termed the Micronesian, and the peoples of the eastern archipelagos that he termed the Maori and the Polynesian.

 Ethnic and racial identifier

 The appellation "brown people" has been applied in the 20th and 21st centuries to several groups.
-Edward Telles, a sociologist of race and ethnicity, and Jack Forbes both argue that this classification is biologically invalid.
+Both Edward Telles, a sociologist of race and ethnicity, and Jack Forbes argue that this classification is biologically invalid.
 However, as Telles notes, it is still of sociological significance.
 Irrespective of the actual biological differences amongst humans, and of the actual complexities of human skin coloration, people nonetheless self-identify as "brown" and identify other groups of people as "brown", using characteristics that include skin color, hair strength, language, and culture, in order to classify them.

 Forbes remarks upon a process of "lumping", whereby characteristics other than skin color, such as hair color or curliness, act as "triggers" for color categories "even when it may not be appropriate."